Radit-Raian/GaSSia-Core/README.md

-# SpEcTrA
+# SPeCtRa

-**Galaxy Spectra & Type Ia Supernova Analysis and Correlation!!**
+**Spectroscopic Properties of CSP host galaxies and hubble Residual correlations**

 ## Overview

-**GaSSia-Core** is a modular pipeline for analyzing galaxy spectra and investigating correlations between host galaxy spectral properties and Type Ia supernova characteristics.
+**SPeCtRa** is a modular pipeline for analyzing galaxy spectra and investigating correlations between host galaxy spectral properties and Type Ia supernova characteristics.
 The pipeline integrates tools from the Python scientific ecosystem, including:

 - `Astropy`
 - `NumPy`